IUSCA/IUSM-ConnPipe/README.md

 ### Configuring the pipeline

 IUSM-ConnPipe comes with a pre-formatted configurations file titled **sample_config.sh** which contains specifications for the desired pipeline processing workflow.
 We recommend making a copy of the **sample_config.sh** file and calling it **config.sh**.
 Note that the name of this configuration file should match the name specified in the **main.sh** file, in line 49.

+The variable `pathSM` in line 82 should point to the location where the Supplementary Packages have been downloaded and/or saved.

 #### Enabling or disabling features